nic-rose/Projects/README.md

 This project is a script that keeps track of assignments and when they are due.

 ## Sieve (Haskell)
 This project is a program that implements the Sieve algorithm to find prime numbers.

+## httpServer (C)
+This project is a program that implements a http server.